ferrous-systems/rust-training/example-code/qemu-thumbv7em/README.md

 ## Running

-QEMU has been configured to redirect the UART data to a telnet server on `localhost:4321`.
-QEMU will therefore pause on start-up until you run `telnet localhost 4321` or similar.
+QEMU has been configured to redirect the UART data to a telnet server on `localhost:4321` so you can see the UART output separate from any `defmt` output.
+If QEMU pauses on start-up then it is waiting for you to run `telnet localhost 4321` to open a connection and start receiving the UART data.

 ## License